AbhishekAwasthi0597/Microservices_with_ApiGateWay/README.md

 - **Endpoints**:
   - `POST /quizzes`: Create a new quiz
   - `GET /quizzes/{id}`: Retrieve quiz details
   - `GET /quizzes/`: Retrieve all quiz details

 ### Questions Services
 - **Endpoints**:
   - `POST /quizzes/{quizId}/questions`: Add a new question to a quiz
   - `GET /quizzes/{quizId}/questions/{questionId}`: Retrieve question details
-  -

 ## External Dependencies
 - **Databases**: Each microservice interacts with its own dedicated database to store and retrieve data.

+## Service Discovery and Load Balancing
+- **Service Registry**: Eureka Netflix Server is used for service registry and load balancing.
+It allows services to find and communicate with each other without hard-coding hostname and port.
+- **Feign Client**: The Feign client is used to connect the Quiz Service to the Question Service, facilitating inter-service communication.

 ## Additional Notes
 - The system is designed to be scalable, with each microservice able to be developed, deployed, and scaled independently.